JaimieHemmings/HTML-CSS-Project/README.md

 As a returning visitor...

-- I want to be able to see the latest additions to inventory.
+- I want to easily be able to sign up for their newsletter.
 - I want to be able to easily find information relevant to my query.
 - I want to be able to easily find contact information for the store.